itthinx/groups/readme.txt

 8. More options.

 == Changelog ==

+= 1.4.15 =
+* Due to changes in versions 1.4.14 and 1.4.15, it's important to **MAKE A BACKUP** of the site & database, test the site, extensions & theme PRIOR to updating.
+* Fixes a cache incompatibility with caching mechanisms that do not implement wp_cache_get()'s function signature fully.
+This addresses cases specifically where the fourth parameter $found is not initialized as expected upon return.
+The performance improvements included in this release are lessened with caching plugins that fail to implement the return value disambiguation via $found.

 = 1.4.14 =
 * Now not using Groups' the_posts filter by default as results are already filtered by Groups' posts_where filter.